SARVESHVARADKAR123/STLF_Project/README.md

-# Stock Price Prediction Project
+# Short Term Load Forecasting Project

 This project implements a machine learning system for stock price prediction using LSTM neural networks.